fluthjs/fluth-doc/docs/en/guide/type.md

 ## Automatic Inference of Operator Types

-When using operators, `fluth` will automatically infer the type of the operator.
+When using operators, `fluth` will automatically infer the operator types.

 ```typescript
 import { $, get } from 'fluth'